BenKluger/chalkboard/README.md

 - Remove button from sidebar
 - Fix footer collapsable text
 - Remove logo from mini sidebar
+- Change assignments section in students so that it brings you to a random page, rather than clicking on the preview of assignments.
+Copy code from Instructer Section for layout.
+- Fix buttons so that they are all clickable within the button "space", rather than just the text

+Small TODO:

+- Choose File button on assignmentPageST.html is wonky
+- Textbox not aligned with buttons
+- Consider adding floating # buttons by each static text "link"
+- Make assignments in grades to link to actual assignments?
+- Confirm everything follows consistent format of "CSCI" ?
+- Search field + button allignment
+- Consider changing layout of Available Courses in both St and Ins
+- Make sure all buttons have class = "btn btn-info"
+- Figure out fix for buttons remaining darkened after being clicked - see sidebar hamburger for example
+- ChalkBoard or Chalkboard?
+Official name is Blackboard

 # Course Web Application